ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 ## What is Prometheus?

-Prometheus is an open source monitoring system, originally developed by SoundCloud, it  has a large community behind it and can monitor nearly anything.
+Prometheus, originally developed by SoundCloud is an open source and community-driven project that graduated from the Cloud Native Computing Foundation.
+It can aggregate data from almost everything:
 - Microservices
 - Multiple languages
 - Linux servers